 The heir to the throne will celebrate his 64th birthday in the capital on 14 November and a party has been planned at Government House with 64 New Zealanders who share the same birth date.

 Mr Key says it also happens to be the birthday of his wife Bronagh and of Governor-General Sir Jerry Mateparae.

 On the final day of the tour, the Royal couple will survey the progress of post-earthquake work in Christchurch.

-Next story in National: Rescued yachties arrive back in NZ
+Next story in New Zealand: Rescued yachties arrive back in NZ

 Copyright © 2012, Radio New Zealand